 This trial was seeded last week at the Magnusson Research Farm.
-Ryegrass is beginning to emerge.
+Ryegrass has emerged.
 Preliminary observations indicate ryegrass emergence is similar in plots with starter fertilizer compared to no fertilizer.
 However, more time is required to make a recommendation.
 This trial will help determine the response of ryegrass to a starter fertilizer.
 A starter fertilizer may increase the fall growth rate and/or improve winter survivability of ryegrass.